-- Financing of Climate Change Mitigation and Adaptation in Developing Asia and the Pacific
+- Beneficial Ownership in Asia and the Pacific Regional Workshop

 - ADBI Session on Finance for Sustainable and Inclusive Growth, Western Economic Association 15th International Conference

 - Gender Dimension of Health and the Sustainable Development Goals

 - Sub-Regional Capacity-Building Workshop on Improving Access to Universal Health Coverage: Role of Foreign Investment and Technology Transfer in the Pharmaceutical Sector

 Demystifying Rising Inequality in Asia

 Rising income inequality is a key challenge for policy makers in developing Asia.

 Routledge Handbook of Banking and Finance in Asia

 This handbook brings together leading scholars, policy makers, and practitioners to provide a comprehensive and cutting-edge guide to Asia’s financial institutions, markets, and systems.